 Shippers continually deal with unprecedented disruptions, including the effects of the global pandemic that are still rocking most market and industry niches.
-In addition, shippers face heightened threats to supply chain cyber security.
+In addition, shippers face heightened risks of supply chain cyber security attack.

 Whether you are a small or medium-sized shipper, a renewed focus on supply chain cyber security systems and procedures will reduce your supply chain risks.